KarolStoinski/homelab-atlas/README.md

 - Junie
 - Claude

+# Secrets management
+All cluster connection secrets are stored in 1Password and loaded via `op run` command.

 # Initial Setup (2025-12-26)
 The Proxmox cluster and backup server were deployed manually.
 I also installed a Debian VM and a MikroTik RouterOS CHR VM.